-After my last trip to Chaos I doubt there’s much I can do in the way of a rescue within the area controlled by the Brotherhood on the mainland, but there may be something on one of the islands.
-So I decide not to take any animals or materials destined for Grassy Meadows with me on this trip.
+After my last trip to Chaos I doubt there’s much I can do in the way of a rescue within the area controlled by the Brotherhood on the mainland, but there may be something on one of the islands so I decide not to take any animals or materials destined for Grassy Meadows with me on this trip.
 I’ll take a number of people who I expect will return with me.
 Since I’m going into an unknown area I want a solid core of fighting supporters with me.
 It also means I can take a larger number of people who want to see what it’s like.
 In line with my last trip I set the number at ten people.

 I talk with Sharon, Tora, and Bridget about who to take.
 The first filter is the people going have to meet minimum skills in using a sword, bow, and a knife as well as being able to ride.
-All of the guards interested in going are fit enough to suit me, so that’s not a consideration.
+All of the guards interested in going are fit enough to suit me so that’s not a consideration.
 Also, they all have good hand to hand combat skills.
 Once I’m assured Rob is good with the weapons I start the list of the nine going with me as: Tora, Kira, Bridget, and Rob.
 So we need to identify five more guards interested in going to Chaos.
-After rating everyone on their skills we end up with eight to choose from, and then look at their other skills, knowledge of history, and their knowledge of low technology methods to put them in an order.
+After rating everyone on their skills we end up with eight to choose from and then look at their other skills, knowledge of history, and their knowledge of low technology methods to put them in an order.

-After everyone is measured, and the lady leaves, we have a meeting to discuss people’s expectations and what it’s really like.
+After everyone is measured and the lady leaves we have a meeting to discuss people’s expectations and what it’s really like.
 While we cover what it’s like to live there we don’t talk about where it is or how we get there.
-However, I make sure everyone is aware to be ready to go next weekend, and to gather in my office on the day so we can go from there.
+However, I make sure everyone is aware to be ready to go next weekend and to gather in my office on the day so we can go from there.

-After introducing everyone to Merry I leave them watching a film on what life on Chaos is like while Merry and I renew our relationship.
+After introducing everyone to Merry I leave them watching a video on what life on Chaos is like while Merry and I renew our relationship.
 Tora, Kira, and Bridget can answer their questions while I’m busy with Merry.